 2018 Professional Development Award Recipient

-Carol seeks to enhance her skills and her knowledge of teaching with technology so that she can properly educate her students using the products and innovation that comes with digital learning.
+By attending the International Society for Technology in Education Conference, Carol Hedrick enhanced her skills and her knowledge of teaching with technology so that she can properly educate her students using the products and innovation that comes with digital learning.

 2017 Professional Development Award Recipients